hslu-ige-laes/lcm/docs/docs/modules/flatHotWater/recommendations.md

 ### General
 The hot water consumption depends very much on the user's requirements and habits.
-Theoretically it can be easily and effectively minimized without compromising comfort by using water-saving fittings for washstands and shower heads.
+Theoretically it can be easily and effectively minimized without compromising comfort by using water-saving fittings for washstands and shower heads. <a href="#balmer2020">[1]</a>
-Washing dishes in a dishwasher instead of by hand for example not only saves water and energy, but also increases comfort. <a href="#balmer2020">[1]</a>
-<br><br>
-There is an extremely high amount of energy in hot water.
+And here is an extremely high amount of energy in hot water.
 Just one minute of showering for example requires more energy than is needed for all electronic devices in a household for a whole day.
 Devices such as the Amphiro with direct feedback help to raise awareness of energy consumption during showering. <a href="#amphiro">[2]</a>
 <br><br>